 - Reusable Water Bottle — the tap water in La Fortuna is perfectly safe to drink, so bring along a reusable water bottle like this one to save a bit of money on bottled water!

 - Sunglasses — Sun protection is important, kids, so bring along a pair of sunglasses to protect your eyes!
 Don’t know where you put your last pair?
-Shop Amazon for men’s and women’s sunglasses.
+Shop Amazon for men’s

 - Hat — Keeping in line with the sun protection theme, bring along a hat as well.
 Putting sunscreen on your part is hard to do without getting your hair super oily, so a hat is a great way to avoid pain and flaky skin later on.